geode-sdk/docs/tutorials/manualhooks.md

 $execute {
     Mod::get()->addHook(
         reinterpret_cast<void*>(
-            // all of this is to get the address geode::addresser::getNonVirtual(
+            // All of this is to get the address of ccDrawCircle geode::addresser::getNonVirtual(
-                // this is used because this function is OVERLOADED,
+                // This is used because this function is overloaded,
                 // otherwise just a regular function pointer would suffice (&foobar) geode::modifier::Resolve<const cocos2d::CCPoint&, float, float, unsigned int, bool>::func(&cocos2d::ccDrawCircle)
             )
         ),
-        &myDrawCircle, // detour
+        &myDrawCircle, // Our detour
-        "cocos2d::ccDrawCircle", // display name, shows up on the console tulip::hook::TulipConvention::Cdecl // static cocos2d functions are cdecl
+        "cocos2d::ccDrawCircle", // Display name, shows up on the console tulip::hook::TulipConvention::Cdecl // Static free-standing cocos2d functions are cdecl );
-    );
 }
 ```